#AD – This post is sponsored by Go Ultra Low NE

 It really couldn’t have been any easier topping up the battery.
 Bear in mind that there were 90 miles left in the battery, I thought we had to do some charging to see what it was all about.

-From an outdoor socket, we plugged in the front of the car, connected it to the mains.
+From an outdoor socket, we unwound the Kia E-Niro charging cable (Type 2 Charging Cable) and plugged it in the front of the car, connected it to the mains.
 Being curious I checked the dashboard and it said that to charge up to 100% from the socket would take 21 hours.
 Also, remember that a dedicated charging unit would be quicker.
 Even so, we weren’t in a rush to be out in the car until tomorrow.

 We locked it up and left it for the night.